iqbalzayn01/bootstrap-webpack-boilerplate/README.md

-# :package: Tailwind Webpack Boilerplate
+# :package: Boostrap Webpack Boilerplate

 Basic boilerplate to get started slicing so you don't need to think about configuration.